-After a storm, filing an insurance claim to repair or replace your roof can be challenging.
-Finding a reliable and trustworthy roofing contractor is your first step in repairing post-storm damage.
+After a storm, discovering you have damage to your roof is scary and stressful.
+It needs to be fixed immediately, and doing so while juggling the hassle of filing an insurance claim to repair or replace your roof can be challenging.
+Finding a reliable and trustworthy roofing contractor is your second step in repairing post-storm damage, following finding that damage in the first place.
 An experienced contractor will help guide you throughout the claims process with your insurance company, and ensure that your home is restored to its original condition as quickly as possible.

 1. Find a Reliable Roofing Contractor

 The homeowner insurance claim process is usually prompted by an emergency repair.
 To restore the comfort, safety, and privacy of your home, you will need to have the repair or replacement done as soon as possible.

 That’s why you’ll want to find a contractor you can trust— a local professional who can get the job done quickly and assist with your claims process: